Curio ficoides 'Mount Everest'

 Curio 'Mount Everest', Senecio ficoides 'Mount Everest', Senecio 'Mount Everest', Senecio 'Skyscraper'

 This cultivar is selected by Lammert Koning in 2004 at Paterswolde in Holland.
-It is patented in 2011 with the name Senecio ficoides 'Mount Everest'.
+It was patented in 2011 under the name Senecio ficoides 'Mount Everest'.

-Curio ficoides 'Mount Everest', formerly known as Senecio ficoides 'Mount Everest', is an attractive succulent with upright stems that bear blue-green leaves covered with a waxy coating.
-It branches at the base and grows up to 4 feet (1.2 m) tall with a spread of 2 feet (60 cm).
-Leaves are fleshy, flattened, and up to 4 inches (10 cm) long.
+Curio ficoides 'Mount Everest', formerly known as Senecio ficoides 'Mount Everest', is an attractive succulent with upright stems that bear thick fleshy blue-green leaves covered with a waxy coating.
+It branches at the base and grows up to 4 feet (1.2 m) tall and 2 feet (60 cm) wide.
+The flattened leaves are up to 4 inches (10 cm) long.
 Flower heads are white and produced at the ends of the stems.

 How to Grow and Care for Curio ficoides 'Mount Everest'